Updated: January 25th, 2023

 To turn on the subtitles, please press the play button, followed by the CC icon.
 To change languages, click the gear icon and “Subtitles/CC”.

-This study is based on their 225 ancestors.
+Our research study on the American-Luxembourgers is based on 1,029 dual citizens.
+This includes LuxCitizenship clients as well as non-clients who participated in an open survey of confirmed dual citizens through ancestry.
+This study is based on their 223 ancestors.
 In this first section of our study, we dive into the story of Luxembourgish immigration to the USA to explain who our dual citizens’ ancestors are and how these ancestors’ stories affect the new citizens reconnecting with Luxembourg today.
+American-Luxembourg Dual Citizen Jeff eloquently explains about his ancestry from Luxembourg and the connections to his family in Luxembourg.
+This was part of a 2020 video campaign at the outbreak of Covid-19

 Once upon a time, in 1815 specifically, Luxembourg regained its independence from France.
 The downside?
 It became a personal possession of the new Dutch king and was occupied by Prussian troops.